 An explicit chemical mechanism generated with GECKO-A was used in a box model to simulate a situation similar to the situation studied in Manaus during the GoAmazon 2014/5 field campaign.
-After scaling down the emissions generated from the MEGAN biogenic emissions model and estimating urban emissions in Manaus, the model was able to reproduce realistic primary organic compounds mixing ratios as well as $NO_x$ , ozone and OH concentrations.
+After scaling down the emissions generated from the MEGAN biogenic emissions model and estimating urban emissions in Manaus, the model was able to reproduce realistic primary organic compound mixing ratios, as well as NO_x, ozone and OH concentrations.

 The model is able to reproduce background SOA mass concentrations but is not able to reproduce the observed enhancement in the polluted plume.
-When running a Volatility Basis Set approach that was previously applied to the Manaus case (Shrivastava et al., 2019), modeled SOA mass matches measurements which suggests that the incorrect explicit model prediction is not caused by incorrect primary organic compound emissions or oxidant levels.
-Modeled particle phase organosulfates are within the range of previous measurements (Glasius et al., 2018) which suggests that isoprene oxidation and SOA formation in the model are reasonably well simulated.
+When running a volatility basis set approach that was previously applied to the Manaus case (Shrivastava et al., 2019), modeled SOA mass matches the measurements, which suggests that the incorrect explicit model prediction is not caused by incorrect primary organic compound emissions or oxidant levels.
+Modeled particle-phase organosulfates are within the range of previous measurements (Glasius et al., 2018), which suggests that isoprene oxidation and SOA formation in the model are reasonably well simulated.
 In both polluted and clean situations, biogenics are identified as the main contributors to SOA by both GECKO-A and the VBS parameterization.
-In both approaches, the majority of SOA production is attributed to monoterpenes oxidation and condensation of lower volatility products.
+In both approaches, the majority of SOA production is attributed to monoterpene oxidation and the condensation of lower-volatility products.
 Yee et al. (2018) measured and described sesquiterpenes during GoAmazon 2014/5 for the same situations and suggested that these species may be important for modeling studies.
-However the modeling study of Shrivastava et al. (2019) estimated that the contribution of sesquiterpenes to

-SOA production is less than 10%.
-It is more likely that physico-chemical processes involved in monoterpene SOA formation are either unknown or missing in the explicit model.
-Comparison of modeled and measured elemental ratios (H/C and O/C) indicates that fragmentation of monoterpenes oxidation products and their condensation or reactive uptake to the condensed phase may play an important role in understanding the sources of biogenic SOA mass.
+However, the modeling study of Shrivastava et al. (2019) estimated that the contribution of sesquiterpenes to SOA production is less than 10%.
+It is more likely that physicochemical processes involved in monoterpene SOA formation are either unknown or missing in the explicit model.
+A comparison of modeled and measured elemental ratios (H/C and O/C) indicates that the fragmentation of monoterpene oxidation products and their condensation or reactive uptake to the condensed phase may play an important role in understanding the sources of biogenic SOA mass.
 This reactive uptake may in turn involve oligomerization and fragmentation processes.
+However, simple sensitivity tests show that these processes alone may not explain the discrepancies between the explicit model and measurements.
 Because the VBS parameterization is based on multiple chamber experiments, it could implicitly be accounting for these missing processes.
-Of the high diversity of monoterpenes identified in Amazonia (Jardine et al., 2015), only a handful of monoterpenes have been studied to the extent that we can be as confident in model predictions of SOA formation from monoterpenes as from isoprene.
-Detailed mechanistic studies of monoterpene oxidation are therefore needed for further incorporation in explicit models to better understand the nature and the magnitude of the contribution of monoterpenes to SOA formation, as well as their response to the interaction with urban pollution (e.g. Claffin and Ziemann, 2018).
+Of the high diversity of monoterpenes identified in Amazonia (Jardine et al., 2015), only a handful of monoterpenes has been studied to the extent that we can be as confident in model predictions of SOA formation from monoterpenes as from isoprene.
+Detailed mechanistic studies of monoterpene oxidation are therefore needed for further incorporation in explicit models to better understand the nature and the magnitude of the contribution of monoterpenes to SOA formation, as well as their response to the interaction with urban pollution (e.g., Claffin and Ziemann, 2018).

-Even if a parameterization was implemented in GECKO-A to properly address the formation of isoprene SOA via aqueous phase processes (Marais et al., 2016), to explicitly treat these in a more general way, future GECKO-A developments for mechanism generation will need to include the following: (i) aerosol thermodynamics, for instance via coupling with a model like MOSAIC (Zaveri et al., 2008) or ISORROPIA (Nenes et al., 1998), (ii) aqueous phase processes including explicit dissolution (e.g. Mouchel-Vallon et al., 2013), oxidation (e.g. Mouchel-Vallon et al., 2017), accretion reactions (e.g. Renard et al., 2015), and interaction with dissolved inorganic ions, (iii) explicit treatment of the fate of newly formed species like dimers or organo-sulfates.
+Even if a parameterization was implemented in GECKO-A to properly address the formation of isoprene SOA via aqueous-phase processes (Marais et al., 2016), to explicitly treat these in a more general way, future GECKO-A developments for mechanism generation will need to include the following: (i) aerosol thermodynamics, for instance via coupling with a model like MOSAIC (Zaveri et al., 2008) or ISORROPIA (Nenes et al., 1998); (ii) aqueous-phase processes, including explicit dissolution (e.g., Mouchel-Vallon et al., 2013), oxidation (e.g., Mouchel-Vallon et al., 2017), accretion reactions (e.g., Renard et al., 2015), and interaction with dissolved inorganic ions; and (iii) explicit treatment of the fate of newly formed species like dimers and organosulfates.